qgis/QGIS-Documentation/source/docs/training_manual/answers/answers.rst

 ...............................................................................

-* Open the :guilabel:`Query Builder` by right-clicking on the :guilabel:`all_terrain` layer in the :guilabel:`Layers list`, select the :guilabel:`General` tab.
+* Open the :guilabel:`Query Builder` by right-clicking on the :guilabel:`all_terrain` layer in the :guilabel:`Layers list`, and selecting the :menuselection:`Properties --> Source` tab.
 * Then build the query :kbd:`"suitable" = 1`.
 * Click :guilabel:`OK` to filter out all the polygons where this condition isn't met.